KaiiMenai/pands-project/README.md

 print(iris.variables) # variable information - print was to check
 ```

-Combine the features and targets into a single df to export as CSV
+The features and targets needed to be combined into a single dataframe so that it could be exported as a CSV file.

 ```ruby
 iris_df = pd.concat([x, y], axis=1)
 ```

-Exporting the DataFrame (df) to a CSV file
+Exporting the dataframe into a CSV file to make the dataset more easily accessible and useful.

 ```ruby
 iris_df.to_csv
    ('D:/Data_Analytics/Modules/PandS/pands-project/iris.csv', index=False)